 And summoned all the elves post-haste,

-"Rod, you're in charge, no time to dally,
+"Rod, you're in charge, so let's not dally,

 You'll oversee the final tally."